On this page

 - Review outstanding work and prepare a schedule

-- Have the right staff mix for your current workload
+- Get the right staff mix to suit your current workload

-February is a good month to look at your work schedule and staff rosters and be clear about which are your best products and services.
+February is a great month to look at your work schedule, your staff rosters – and be clear about the best products and services you have on offer.

 Keep your costs and payments optimised by:

-- watching for staff cost blowouts due to time delays on the project and additional costs not budgeted for
+- watching for staff cost blowouts due to time delays on the project, plus additional costs not budgeted for

 - making sure the invoice goes with the delivery of the goods or service for faster completion of payment